Sayrus/msi-keyboard/README.md

 The audio mode does not work on linux at the moment.

 ## Issues
-Delay on the wave is wrong, this may comme from the delay.
+Fixed: Delay on the wave is wrong, this may comme from the delay.
+Fixed: Wrong secondary color on wave mode

 ## Unknown packet
 `01 02 22 14 00 00 00 00`: Usually sent when switching to audio mode